Plugin-managed sessions

 The returned parameters do not need to include url.
 If missing, it is picked from the request triggering a session initialization request.

-Return the ID of the session pool to use for request.
+Return the ID of the session pool to use for request, or a dict with additional session pool config.

 The main aspects of the default implementation are described in Managing pools.